69th Air Defense Artillery Brigade: Battalions of the 69th

 Each Brigade is made up of about 3 Battalions and that is the case for the 69th.
 The 3 battalions that make up the 69th are 4-5 Air Defense Artillery, 1-44 Air Defense Artillery and 1-62 Air Defense Artillery.
 4-5 ADA was assigned to 69th in 2008 but was initially created back in 1861 fighting in the civil war and was credited with fighting in both world wars as well as a deployment to Korea during the Korean War.
 1-44 ADA was created in 1899 and joined the 69th in 2008.
 They served in both world wars.
-In WW2 they were designated as the 54th Coast Artillery Regiment and there are many hints and references that this was the only Black American Coast Artillery regiment in WWII.
+In WW2 they were designated as the 54th Coast Artillery Regiment and there are many hints and references that this was the only Black American Coast Artillery regiment in World War II.
 Recently in 2022 1-44 ADA destroyed missiles sent by the Houthi rebels.
 The last Battalion in 69th is 1-62 ADA which was created in 1798 and joined 69th in 2009.
-They served in the war of 1812 as well as both world wars, In WWII they would deploy into not only North Africa but also the Italian campaign and then later they would be deployed into Germany.
+They served in the war of 1812 as well as both world wars, In World War II they would deploy into not only North Africa but also the Italian campaign and then later they would be deployed into Germany.
 Now every battalion is a part of a division which is made up of a couple brigades; the division that the 69th falls under is the 32nd Army and Air Missile Defense Command the 69th would join the 32nd around 1989.